 Do I need to be on a low phosphate diet?

 However, phosphate is toxic.
-High levels can cause bone disease, calcifications, damage to blood vessels and it can make you very itchy too.
-Advice on the subject is conflicting and there is no evidence yet on whether we should simply monitor or try to prevent high phosphate levels so, like most things hypopara, it is a question of balance.
+High levels can cause kidney and bone disease, calcifications, damage to blood vessels and it can make you very itchy too so a useful guide is this:

 - If your phosphate level is not high you probably don’t need to take calcium tablets.
 Getting your calcium through food is better for your kidneys.
 Eating smaller meals without a heavy phosphate load will help to keep levels down.

 Here are two food lists from NHS Hospital Trusts, also intended for renal patients, explaining how to lower or control phosphate levels by using alternative foods.
 Remember, that as a hypopara patient you need to watch your dairy intake!